aymericbeaumet/dotfiles/README.md

 ### What's happening here?

 Are you a unconditional of _git_, _vim_, _tmux_ or _zsh_?
 I am one!
-Here you can find my configuration files for these programs, feel free to use them :)
+Here you can find my configuration files for these programs.

+Feel free to pick some lines here and there!
+In a flash of madness you can also try them, that's safe for your actual configuration files as they are automatically backed up :)

 ## Overview